wofsauge/IsaacDocs/docs/Sprite.md

 ___
 ### Load () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
-#### void Load ( string Filename, boolean LoadGraphics ) {: .copyable aria-label='Functions' }
+#### void Load ( string ANM2Path, boolean LoadGraphics ) {: .copyable aria-label='Functions' }
-Loads a given ".anm2" file.
-The filepath is relative to the "resources" folder.
-The boolean can be used to load the graphics (.png files) as well, without calling the [LoadGraphics()](#loadgraphics) function.
+Loads a given anm2 file.
+Each sprite must have an anm2 file loaded in order for it to display anything.

+- ANM2Path - The path to the anm2 file that contains all of the animations for this sprite.
+This should be relative to the "resources" folder.
+- LoadGraphics - Whether or not the `Sprite.LoadGraphics` method is automatically called after the anm2 file is loaded.

 ???- example "Example Code"
     This code creates a new sprite object, loads an .anm2 file and renders it on the screen.